StatisticalRethinkingJulia/MambaModels.jl/README.md

 ## Introduction

-This package contains Julia versions of some mcmc models contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+This package contains Julia versions of the mcmc models contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+It is part of the [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) Github organization of packages.

-The examples in this package are using Mamba.jl to simulate the draws.
+This package contains the [Mamba](https://github.com/brian-j-smith/Mamba.jl) versions,

 ## Documentation